- Canberra dance: funding news

-The video clip at this link shows some moments from her dancing career with the GOLDs.
+The video clip at below shows some moments from her dancing career with the GOLDs.
 Her opening remark on the clip— ‘I think it’s rubbish that dance is only for the young’—will live on forever.

 - Hannah O’Neill

 Fans of Hannah O’Neill may be interested in watching the following short film, Ascension made by by Jacob Sutton in 2015, showing O’Neill and Germain Louvet dancing inside and outside the Palais Garnier.
-Follow this link.
+[Update: Link no longer available]

 The venues used by Sutton in his film can be seen as well in the film Relève (Reset), which documents the first months of Benjamin Millepied’s directorship of Paris Opera Ballet.
 In particular, there are scenes in Relève that have been shot on the roof of the Palais Garnier, where O’Neill and Louvet execute that very beautiful (but somewhat terrifying) lift with O’Neill being carried along the edge of the roof in a grand jeté pose.